Cluster API Provider Linode

 Object Storage

-Additionally, CAPL can be used to provision Object Storage buckets and access keys for general purposes by configuring a LinodeObjectStorageBucket resource.
+Additionally, CAPL can be used to provision Object Storage buckets and access keys for general purposes by configuring LinodeObjectStorageBucket and LinodeObjectStorageKey resources.

 Warning